 13. Travel opens up their minds experiencing new culture developing a profound sense of understanding and respect.

-" True Knowledge exists in knowing that you know noting."
+" True knowledge exists in knowing that you know nothing."